 “The old adage that we can’t manage what we don’t measure is doubly true when it comes to PR: We won’t fund what we can’t manage or measure,” says Christopher Penn, Vice President of Marketing Technology for SHIFT Communications.
 “Marketers and communicators looking for more budget need to be able to articulate what the increase will mean in terms of business impact.”

 “When making the case, it’s important to communicate value, not just outputs or needs.
 The one thing to avoid is to try to justify budget increases on the basis of cost alone,” says Tim O’Brien, Principal, O’Brien Communications.
 “Your client doesn’t care if your costs have gone up, or even that you may have worked twice as long to get the results you originally promised.
 It’s best to put the focus on the future, the kind of reasonable results the client can expect, and the increased value to the client of those possible outcomes.”

 Another consideration may be to take a look at what the competition is doing.
 Nothing gets the C-suite as fired up as talk about beating competitors.
 The argument could be that if you want to one-up the competition, you’re going to need more budget to implement a similar stategy as them.
-Media monitoring can help here by giving you insight into who’s covering the competition and what they’re saying.
+Media monitoring can help here by giving you insight into which media outlets are covering the competition and what they’re saying.
 It can also measure sentiment so you know if their plan is a success.

 This all sounds good.
 But, how do you actually build a case?